High School Service Trip To Peru

-Your service adventure of a lifetime will take you beyond the tourist track and into the communities of the Sacred Valley.
+Your community service trip of a lifetime will take you beyond the tourist track and into the communities of the Sacred Valley.
 It is here that education and community-based service projects, fascinating indigenous marketplaces, and exciting adventure activities will populate your journey.
 Highlighted by a breathtaking excursion to Machu Picchu, this adventure is not one to miss.

 The group flies together into Lima, transfers to Cusco, and takes a bus into the Scared Valley town of Urubamba.
 We settle into our B&B for introductory activities, including a team scavenger hunt, that gets the group speaking Spanish and working together.
 We take an excursion to a nearby alpaca farm, work our bargaining skills at a bustling artisan market, and prepare for our upcoming homestays through language lessons and homestay role-playing.